 SEO-friendly content is the most important thing for having a website to generate new leads for your senior living community, business or service.
 Without content like blogs and press releases, your site will have a hard time retaining visitors or ranking on Google search results.
 But the keywords within that content are also highly important.

-To generate highly specific keywords tailored to your target clientele — seniors and their families — use the Google AdWords Keywords tool, or platforms like Ubersuggest and Seed Keywords, to find senior living keywords with a high-search volume but low-search competition.
+To generate highly specific keywords tailored to your target clientele — seniors and their families — use the Google Ads Keywords tool, or platforms like Ubersuggest and Seed Keywords, to find senior living keywords with a high-search volume but low-search competition.
 You can also generate keyword ideas organically by assessing your current website copy.
 If your business is located in a specific region, add local modifiers to your keywords.

 Off-page SEO: Keep them coming back